andreagiussani/the-long-beard-blog/_pages/about.md

     image:
 ---

-Welcome to my Website!
+### Welcome to My Website!
 I hope you will find useful information and relevant insights here.
 If you wish to contact me, please connect to me via [Linkedin](https://www.linkedin.com/in/andrea-giussani-764816148/).

 If, instead, you wish to get regular updates on my work, you can just simply subscribe to this website down here.